Skip to main content

 Each supported Private Operator implementation must meet rigorous security standards.
 Some security points include:

-• The Private Operator runs in a hardware-based trusted execution environment (TEE) hosted by one of the supported cloud providers listed in Hosting Options for Private Operators.
+• The Private Operator runs in a hardware-based trusted execution environment (TEE) hosted by a supported cloud provider listed in Hosting Options for Private Operators.

 • The Private Operator must complete an attestation process before accessing the information needed to process UID2s.